Aller au contenu

 Renewable electricity

-The growth of renewable electricity in Australia has been historically driven by the Renewable Energy Target.
-This required 33 TWh (or approximately 23.5%) of electricity generation in 2020 to come from renewable energy sources and plateauing thereafter until 2030.
-To meet this target, large-scale generation certificates (LGCs) and small-scale technology certificates (STCs) are issued for renewable energy generation.
+Historically, the growth of renewable electricity in Australia was driven by the Renewable Energy Target which is a clean energy certificate scheme.
+This requires 33 TWh (or approximately 23.5%) of electricity generation annually from 2020 until 2030 to come from renewable energy sources.
+This requirement was met in 2020.
+To facilitate this market, large-scale generation certificates (LGCs) and small-scale technology certificates (STCs) are issued for each MWh of renewable energy generation.
 Wholesale purchasers of electricity (mainly electricity retailers) are required to purchase a sufficient number of these certificates to meet their renewable energy obligations.
 These LGCs and STCs can also be purchased by individuals or organisations on a secondary market to offset their energy emissions.

-In August 2022, the Energy Ministers of Australia agreed to introduce an emissions reduction objective into the National Energy Objectives (NEO).
+The integration of climate into the energy sector formally occurred in 2022, where the Energy Ministers of Australia agreed to introduce an emissions reduction objective into the National Energy Objectives (NEO).
 This will integrate emissions reduction and energy policy into the national energy laws and Australia's energy market governance bodies.
-The Australian Energy Market Commission are presently in the consultation phase before providing guidelines on how emissions will be applied to the National Energy Objectives.
+The Australian Energy Market Commission are in the process of consultation before providing guidelines on how emissions will be applied to the National Energy Objectives.

 Shares in the power sector

-Generation by renewable energy technologies currently contribute approximately 35% to Australia's electricity demand.
-The 2022 Integrated System Plan (ISP) by the Australian Energy Market Operator (AEMO) uses a least-cost (and emissions constrained) model to evaluate transition scenarios of the electricity system until 2050.
+Generation by renewable energy technologies currently contributes 38% to Australia's electricity demand.
+Looking forward, the 2022 Integrated System Plan (ISP) by the Australian Energy Market Operator (AEMO) uses a least-cost (and emissions constrained) model to evaluate transition scenarios of the electricity system until 2050.
 The Step Change scenario involves a rapid initial transition to renewable energy that reaches 83% by 2030.
 It is also regarded as the most likely future scenario.
 Federal government modelling to meet its interim 43% emissions reduction target by 2030 establishes a similar outcome with the share of renewable energy in the power sector needing to reach 82% by 2030.

 Installed Solar PV capacity